CentreForDigitalHumanities/Textcavator/frontend/src/assets/manual/en-GB/ngrams.md

 ## Complex queries

 The most straightforward way to use the neighbouring words graph is to search for a single term.
-The visualisation does support some complex queries, but some options are not supported.
+The visualisation supports most complex queries, but some options are not supported.

 ### Multiple search terms

 You can search for multiple terms, e.g. _democratic autocratic_ or _democratic + autocratic_.
-Documents are only counted if they match the full query; within the document, we look for matches to any of the search terms.
+Documents are only counted if they match the full query - meaning they would also appear in your search results.

+Within the document, we look for matches to any of the search terms.
 In collocates mode, this means you find words surrounding "democratic" or "autocratic".
+If we see 50 occurrences of "democratic state" and 50 occurrences of "autocratic state", then "state" is counted 100 times as a collocate.

 In n-grams mode, you find n-grams containing either word.
-This still counts "democratic state" and "autocratic state" as separate n-grams.
+Here, "democratic state" and "autocratic state" would be counted as *separate* ngrams.

+If you use the "compensate for frequency" option, the formula will use the background frequency of the collocate (e.g. "state") and the background frequency of the *query* (e.g. "autocratic democratic"), i.e. the number of matches for the query across the entire corpus.

 ### Phrase search

 You can search for phrases, e.g. _"social democrat"_.
 In this case, distances are always counted from the phrase as a whole, as if it's a single term.
 So selecting bigrams (in ngrams mode) or a distance of 1 (in collocates mode) would find a phrase like "social democrat party".

+### Negative search terms

+Negative search terms (e.g. _"-republic"_) can be used to exclude documents containing search terms.
+Depending on how you build your query, your results might still include these terms, for example with _"democratic -republic"_.
+This will find documents that contain "democratic" and/or do *not* contain "republic".
+(Use _"democratic + -republic"_ if you want a hard exclude.)

+Negative terms like this will affect what documents are returned and how they are ranked, but they are not considered query terms for the purpose of identifying neighbouring words.
+So in the example query, the results would include ngrams/collocates for "democratic" but not for "republic".

 ### Wildcard and fuzzy search

 You can use wildcard of fuzzy search terms, like _democrat*_ or _democracy~2_.
 This is handled like searching for multiple search terms.
-(As if you listed all matching words in a query like "democrat democratic democrats democratical democratically")
+(As if you listed all matching words in a query like "democrat democratic democrats democratical democratically".)

 ### Proximity search